Want free probiotics? Then you’ll definitely want to try these probiotic-packed, fermented carrots. As a bonus, they’re super tasty too.

 These lids are designed to automatically release the gas build-up of ferments.
 It essentially “burps” the gas build-up through the tiny holes in the top so you don’t have to do this yourself.

-You don’t have to use these but they can be pretty helpful if you like to ferment in large batches or when you just don’t want to do it manually yourself.
+You don’t have to use these but they can be pretty helpful if you like to make large batches of fermented carrot sticks or when you just don’t want to do it manually yourself.

 Ball Mason Jars